Crystal Springs Reservoir: Crystal Springs village

-Lower Crystal Springs Reservoir now covers the town of Crystal Springs which grew up around a little resort town of the same name, founded in mid-19th century and located just northwest of the present-day dam.
+Lower Crystal Springs Reservoir now covers the town of Crystal Springs which grew up around a little resort town of the same name, founded in the mid-19th century and located just northwest of the present-day dam.
 The Crystal Springs Hotel tract was constructed around the 1860s on leased land, located 4 mi from the San Mateo train depot and along a stagecoach stop, and around this hotel a small town developed including a dairy and farms.
 The land leased for the hotel was owned by Spring Valley Water Company.
 In 1875, the town of Crystal Springs lost its population and business and by 1887, the location of the town was underwater because of the dam construction.
 There is speculation if any of the town structures were left prior to the dam completion, however according to a 1922 publication by the Spring Valley Water Company, "In the end, the entire 35 sqmi of catchment area were swept clean of all human habitation."